ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 - Once enabled, you cannot deprovision the analytics node.
 - You cannot scale the disk space of the Analytics member.

-    Scaling the disk space of the main database members will result in proportional scaling of the Analytics member.
+    Scaling the disk space of the main database members results in proportional scaling of the Analytics member.
     {: .important}

 ## Provisioning an Analytics Node and BI Connector
 {: #mongodbee-analytics-node-provisioning}

-### Provisioning using Terraform
+### Provision by using Terraform
 {: #mongodbee-analytics-node-provisioning-terraform}

 Analytics Node and BI Connector are `group` attributes that can be added to a Terraform script.
 For an example of how to add these to a {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployment (and obtain the connection strings to access them) [see this section of our Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-mongodb-enterprise-database-instance-with-bi-connector-and-analytics).